pocka/storybook-addon-turbo-build/README.md

 #### `2`

 Aggressive optimizations.
-This would improve build speed slightly (probably about 1s, depends on machine) but might bring errors if you're using community addons.
+This would improve build speed slightly (probably about 1s, depends on machine) and may causes an error if you're using community addons.

 - Replace `babel-loader` with ESBuild in Manager (Storybook UI, Addons)

 #### `3`

 Dangerous optimizations.
 If your project is relying on Babel, this probably will break the build.
-But will dramatically increases build performance especially when the project has a lot of files (stories).
+But will dramatically increases build performance especially when your project has a lot of files (stories).

 - Replace `babel-loader` with ESBuild in Preview (Canvas, Docs Addon)